Mental Health and Wellbeing

 Here at STFS we greatly value and place importance upon the well-being, both physical and mental, of our pupils and staff.
 Pastoral care is delivered to pupils on many levels; from Form Tutors, Learning Leaders, Support Staff and Senior Leadership to name a few.
 We do not underestimate either the importance of strong peer support throughout the school.
 This is reflected in our vertical tutoring system in Years 7 to 10, as well as through peer mentoring systems and extra- curricular activities.
 Strong links and communication between home and school are vital in ensuring the needs of all pupils are met.
 We warmly welcome and actively encourage all Parents and Carers to be partners with the staff at STFS, enabling us to deliver the best, and most appropriate, pastoral care and support to our pupils.
 Please do not hesitate to contact your child’s Form Tutor, as the first port of call, with any concerns you may have.

-Julie Smith is our Specialist Support Assistant at STFS.
+Sam Brookfield is our Specialist Support Assistant at STFS.
 In addition to providing first aid and medical assistance within the school, she also welcomes seeing any pupils who may have any wellbeing or mental health concerns.
-Julie is able to sign post and/or refer pupils and parents to further specialist services if necessary, as well as being an additional member of the pastoral team.
+Sam is able to sign post and/or refer pupils and parents to further specialist services if necessary, as well as being an additional member of the pastoral team.

 We do offer a professional counselling service within school.
-Pupils will need to be referred by a member of staff, generally their Form Tutor or Learning Leader, or alternatively by Julie Smith, Specialist Support Assistant.
-The referral will be assessed by Leah Martindale, Senior Assistant Head and our counsellor, Katrina Wilson-Smith.
+Pupils will need to be referred by a member of staff, generally their Form Tutor or Learning Leader, or alternatively by Sam Brookfield, Specialist Support Assistant.
+The referral will be assessed by Nick O'Connell, Assistant Head and our counsellor, Katrina Wilson-Smith.
 Appointments will be offered, if considered appropriate, upon availability and also a priority basis.

 More recently Buckinghamshire was selected to be one of the first ‘Trailblazer’ sites in the UK aiming to transform young people’s mental health.
 STFS is one of only forty schools initially recruited to take part within the county.
 This is a Government funded project which aims to roll out across the country over the next few years.
 NHS Buckinghamshire Clinical Commissioning Group (CCG) is working alongside Buckinghamshire County Council and Buckinghamshire Child and Adolescent Mental Health Service (CAMHS) run by Oxford Health NHS Foundation Trust in the county, to create two dedicated Mental Health Support Teams.
 These Mental Health Support Teams are made up of a range of health and care professionals who can respond to mental health concerns pupils may experience.
 They will build upon support already in place from Buckinghamshire Child and Adolescent Mental Health Service (CAMHS), school counsellors, nurses, educational psychologists and the voluntary sector, to offer timely assessments and interventions for pupils in need, treating those with mild to moderate mental health issues in school.
 If pupils have more severe needs, the teams can link smoothly to specialist NHS services at Buckinghamshire CAMHS and ensure they get the right support and treatment as quickly as possible.
 Referrals need to be made by school staff.
 If you feel that either of these services could benefit your child, please do contact Julie Smith to discuss further.